LogoLogo

 Prerequisites

-For the purposes of this example we'll be using CircleCI and deploying to a Google Kubernetes Engine (GKE) cluster.
+For the purposes of this example we'll be using and deploying to a Google Kubernetes Engine (GKE) cluster.

 Project overview